KonstantinaPantelidou/website/README.md

 # website
-Website showing capitals of Europe.
+Website that presents capitals of Europe.